 How to Make Fajita Seasoning

-You will need a few basic ingredients, and I added some completely optional extras, but they add a lot of flavor to the seasoning.
+You will need a few basic ingredients, and I added some completely optional extras, that add a lot of flavor to the seasoning.

 Complete list of ingredients and amounts can be found in the recipe card below.